Canon Inc.: Camcorders

-CMOS Image sensor
+CMOS image sensor

 Canon designs and manufactures CMOS image sensors in-house for its imaging products and it has three dedicated fabs in Japan.
 In 2016, Canon, the fifth-largest image sensor manufacturer in the world, decided to start selling the sensors to other companies.
 However, it does not plan to sell smartphone image sensors to focus on the niche markets such as industrial and space observation.

 Although Canon had withdrawn from the so-called 'pixel count race' in the 2000s, it has been on the cutting edge as to the image sensor resolution in recent years.
 A demo of a 250MP image sensor was revealed in 2015 and reported to be launched in 2020.
-In 2018, Canon launched a 120MP image sensor as a part of its latest BtoB offerings.
+In 2018, Canon launched a 120MP image sensor as a part of its latest B2B offerings.

 Printers

 For many years, Canon was the principal maker of the print engines found in industry-standard laser printers.
 The first models of Apple LaserWriter and the equivalent products made by HP used the Canon LBP-CX engine.
 The next models (LaserWriter II series, LaserJet II series) used the Canon LBP-SX engine.
 Later models used the Canon LBP-LX, LBP-EX, LBP-PX engines and many other Canon print engines.

 Following Canon's acquisition of the Dutch digital printing manufacturer Océ in 2010, Canon continued to develop and manufacture printing systems, initially under the Océ brand name.
-On 1.1.2020 the company Océ was officially renamed Canon Production Printing.
+On 1 January 2020 the company Océ was officially renamed Canon Production Printing.

+Canon has been sued over intentionally designing all-in-one printers that cannot scan when the printer is low on ink.
+Canon settled the lawsuit in 2023 without admitting guilt.